ETHZ-INS/DLCAnalyzer/README.md

 )
 ```

-We can evaluate the model with the same data using the following function:
+We can evaluate the model with the same data we trained on using the following function: